Goretka double helps Germany reach Confederations Cup final

-SOCHI, Russia Germany's Leon Goretzka scored two expertly-taken early goals to set them on the way to a thumping 4-1 win over Mexico in a dramatic, end-to-end Confederations Cup semi-final on Thursday.
+SOCHI, Russia (Reuters) - Germany's Leon Goretzka scored two expertly-taken early goals to set them on the way to a thumping 4-1 win over Mexico in a dramatic, end-to-end Confederations Cup semi-final on Thursday.

 Mexico had more chances and more possession but their defence left wide open spaces which were ruthlessly exploited by Germany's young, experimental team.